 By default, you'll be shown a list of the previously uploaded images.
-If you'd like to upload a new image, click on the Upload Files link at the top of the pop-up window.
+If you'd like to upload a new image, you can either click on the Upload Files link at the top of the pop-up window and then click the Select Files button, alternatively, simply drag 'n drop your image into the pop-up window.
 After clicking the image you'd like to use as your featured image you can then update the Title, Caption, Alt Text and Description.
 To set the image as your Featured Image, click the Set featured image button.
 Your chosen image will then appear in the Featured Image panel.